Thursday, April 14, 2016

 Highway 247 was like a roller coaster ride as we were going up and down the hills.

-A beautiful spring day where we saw many trees that were turning green while others still naked from the winter.
+A beautiful spring day, when we saw many trees turning green while others were still naked from winter.

 Traveling down 247 Hwy

-We were in a group of about twenty people from every walks of life but mostly older people looking to buy their dream travel home.
+We were a group of about 20 people from every walk of life, mostly older people looking to buy their dream travel home.

 For most of us, this will be our last major purchase.

-There was a pot of hot coffee and several friendly faces awaiting everyone as they enter the Visitor Center.
+There was a pot of hot coffee and several friendly faces awaiting everyone as they entered the Visitor Center

-We were told that we would need a pair of safety glasses to wear as we toured the dusty plant.
+We were told we would need a pair of safety glasses for the dusty plant tour.

 We were also given a radio so we could hear our two curators as we walked into the noisy plant.